 - Losing or mixing up patient files.

 Surgical errors are an ever-increasing source of wrongful deaths.
-Even during a relatively minor surgery, patient might die due to:
+Even during relatively minor surgery, the patient might die due to:

 - Failure to provide insulin to a diabetic;